Nusiq/regolith-filters/system_template/README.md

 The `_map.py` file should contain a single expresion that evaluates to a list of dictionaries.
-Every dictionary defines a single relation between the source file, its destination.
+Every dictionary defines a single relation between the source file and its destination.
 It also defines how to handle situations when the destination file already exists.

 Properties of the dictionary inside the `_map.py` list: